Why the number of divorces tends to rise following holiday periods

-While this is a rather glib phrase, there is nonetheless credible evidence that the number of enquiries lodged with solicitors at this time of year does indeed rise.
+While this is a rather glib phrase, there is nonetheless credible evidence that the number of enquiries lodged with divorce solicitors at this time of year does indeed rise.

 Indeed, the University of Washington, in America, conducted research last year which confirmed that there were indeed “seasonal” fluctuations in divorce rates.